camunda/camunda-docs-static/enterprise/content/announcement.md

 * Support for Oracle 23ai
 * Support for H2 2.3
 * Support for Groovy 4.0
+* Support for Spring Boot 3.3
 * End of Support MariaDB
 * End of Support WildFly Application Server 31
 * End of Support Amazon Aurora PostgreSQL 13
 * End of Support Groovy 2.4
 * End of Support H2 2.1
+* End of Support for Spring Boot 3.2

 Other changes: